eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Feature Testing [4.i]

-Each feature in `CycloneDDS` has corresponding tests which simulate typical usage, and they are located in the [src/core/ddsc/tests](https://github.com/eclipse-cyclonedds/cyclonedds/tree/master/src/core/ddsc/tests), [src/core/ddsi/tests](https://github.com/eclipse-cyclonedds/cyclonedds/tree/master/src/core/ddsi/tests), and other directories.
+Each feature in `CycloneDDS` has corresponding tests which simulate typical usage, and they are located in separate directories next to the sources.
 New features are required to have tests before being added.
 Currently nightly results can be seen here:
 * [linux-aarch64_release](https://ci.ros2.org/view/nightly/job/nightly_linux-aarch64_release/lastBuild/testReport/rmw_cyclonedds_cpp/)
 * [linux_release](https://ci.ros2.org/view/nightly/job/nightly_linux_release/lastBuild/testReport/rmw_cyclonedds_cpp/)